 Math Should Be a Way, Not a Wall

 For far too many students, math is a wall—not a way—to their postsecondary and career success.
 In fact, the Mathematical Association of America calls math “the most significant barrier” to finishing a degree—and ultimately to a path of greater opportunity for all students.
-One of the most urgent education issues of our time is ensuring equitable access to an excellent, more advanced mathematics education for all students.
+One of the most urgent education issues of our time is ensuring access to an excellent, more advanced mathematics education for all students.
 As the workforce continues to evolve and rely on advancing technology, our mathematics education must meet the demands for mathematical knowledge and skills.

 Implementing Change in the Transition Years

 States are focusing on different areas, including designing and implementing postsecondary and high school mathematics pathways, modern math courses and content, and advising practices.